Azure/azure-sdk-for-net/sdk/ai/Azure.AI.Projects/README.md

 Agent agent = agentResponse.Value;
 ```

-If the assistant calls tools, the calling code will need to resolve `ToolCall` instances into matching
+If the agent calls tools, the calling code will need to resolve `ToolCall` instances into matching
 `ToolOutput` instances.
 For convenience, a basic example is extracted here:

 ```C# Snippet:FunctionsHandleFunctionCalls